Lili St. Cyr: Burlesque career

 In the 1940s and most of the 1950s, St. Cyr, Gypsy Rose Lee and Ann Corio were the most recognized acts in striptease.
-St. Cyr's stage name is a patronymic of the French aristocracy, which she first used when booked as a nude performer in Las Vegas.
+St. Cyr's stage name is a patronymic of the child-saint Saint Quiricus (Cyriacus), which she first used when booked as a nude performer in Las Vegas.

-St. Cyr's reputation in the burlesque and stripping world was that of a quality and high-class performer, unlike others such as Rosa La Rose, who flashed her pubic hair.
+St. Cyr's reputation in the burlesque and stripping world was that of a quality and high-class performer, unlike others such as Rose La Rose, who flashed her pubic hair.
 Two years after she started her career as a chorus line dancer, her stripping debut was at the Music Box, in an Ivan Fehnova production.
 The producer had not even seen her perform—her striking looks won him over.
 The act was a disaster, but instead of firing her, Fehnova put together a new act.
 At the end of the dance, a stagehand pulled a fishing line attached to St. Cyr's G-string, which flew into the balcony as the lights went dim.
 This act was known as The Flying G, and such creative shows became St. Cyr's trademark.

 Over the ensuing years and in a variety of different venues, many of St. Cyr's acts were memorable, with names like "The Wolf Woman", "Afternoon of a Faun", "The Ballet Dancer", "In a Persian Harem", "The Chinese Virgin", as well as "Suicide" (where she tried to woo a straying lover by revealing her body), and "Jungle Goddess" (in which she appeared to make love to a parrot).
 Props were integral to many of the women's acts.
 Lili was known not only for her bathtub, but elaborate sets of vanities, mirrors, and hat racks.
-She variously performed as Cinderella, a matador, Salome, a bride, a suicide, Cleopatra and Dorina Grey.
+She variously performed as Cinderella, a matador, Salome, a bride, a suicide, Cleopatra, and Dorina Grey.

 Montreal

 St. Cyr's work from 1944 to 1951 at Montreal's Gayety Theatre led author and filmmaker William Weintraub to later describe her as "Montreal's most famous woman, the city's femme fatale...".
 Quebec's Catholic clergy condemned her act, declaring that whenever she dances "the theater is made to stink with the foul odor of sexual frenzy."
 The clergy's outcry was echoed by the Public Morality Committee.
 St. Cyr was arrested and charged with behavior that was "immoral, obscene and indecent."
-She was acquitted but the public authorities eventually closed down the Gayety Theatre.
+She was acquitted, but the public authorities eventually closed down the Gayety Theatre.

 In 1982, St. Cyr wrote a French autobiography, Ma Vie de Stripteaseuse. (Éditions Quebecor).
 In the book, she declared her appreciation for the Gayety Theatre and her love for the city of Montreal.